7 of the Best Places to Open an IRA in 2021

 Ally Invest may very well be the overall best place to open an IRA.
 Not only do they offer nearly unlimited investment options, but they also have one of the lowest fee structures in the industry.

 You can trade exchange-traded funds (ETFs) at $0 per trade and no-load mutual funds at $9.95 per trade in your Ally Invest IRA account.
 They also offer volume trading discounts for high-frequency traders for those who are interested in using their Ally Invest account outside of their IRA.

-In addition to self-directed trading, they also offer Ally Invest Managed Portfolios, which is a robo-advisor service.
-It requires a minimum investment of $2,500 and has an annual fee of 0.30%.
-But it provides you with the option to have some or all of your retirement portfolio professionally managed.
+In addition to self-directed trading, they also offer Cash Enhanced Managed Portfolios, which is a robo-advisor service.
+It requires no minimum investment requirements, and has no annual fee, but allows users to have some or all of their retirement portfolio professionally managed.

 Ally Invest is also the first cousin of Ally Bank, the online bank that offers some of the highest interest rates on savings and CDs available anywhere.